muratk3n/thirdwave/en/README.md

 slavery and subsistence agriculture".

 Conflating slavery, tribes, and subsistence agro..
 Wrong.
 Tribes can occur pre (agro).
-Slavery can only happen during, and not in hunter-gathering.
+Slavery can only happen during, and not while hunter-gathering.

 ---